This article provides a footnote for the actual state of using OpenBSD as a build machine with a high number of CPU cores.

 deraadt@amd64.openbsd.org:/usr/src/sys/arch/amd64/compile/GENERIC.MP

-The execution of each test involved the commands: make clean; make configure; time make build MAKE_JOBS=X , where X denotes the number of parallel jobs.
-This allows the clean build time to be measured as follows:
+Each test execution involved the commands: make clean; make configure; time make build MAKE_JOBS=X, where X denotes the number of parallel jobs, allowing clean build time measurement as follows:

 jobsreal timeuser timesystem time